 Without doubt, the most interesting piece of content is a paperback book.
 This can perhaps be made from your blog posts or podcast episodes.

 How To.
 I suggest you get a structural editor to compile the posts into a theme you have researched, compile some graphics (some can be purchased on the stock photo sites) and then get it typeset affordably.
 Your book cover can be designed by a designer you admire the book covers of.
-May I suggest the book creation package we have?

 If you need some help with a Product Launch, note our killer offer: Content Marketing for a Launch.